obrigg/DevNet_Create_2018/README.md

  - Syslog triggers EEM Guest Shell Python script execution
  - The config_change.py script will:
    - Detect if a configuration change and what changed
-   - Collect the device hostname using RESTCONF
+   - Collect the device hostname
    - Identify the user the made the change using Python CLI
    - Create Spark room using REST APIs, invite Approver to room, post the above information to ask for approval
    - If changes approved, save new configuration as baseline